duke24k/self-driving-car-nd/p8/README.md

-Raw data processing is also necessary to implement particle filter.
+Raw data processing that get those data will be also necessary to implement particle filter.